 Route Deviation Detection

-In this example, you can see I accidentally clicked a side street (#ItWasDeliberate).
-However, when I click the next point along the route, the ‘spur’ into the side street is automatically removed.
+In this example, you can see I accidentally chose a side street (#ItWasDeliberate).
+However, when I select the next point along the route, the ‘spur’ into the side street is automatically removed.
 I’ve definitely done that before and usually, it’s relatively obvious when following the route what I needed to do to avoid the error in the route…but not always

 #Handy.
 And yes, you can undo the autocorrection.